himoose/user-docs/docs/integrations/webflow.md

 ### Can team members use the Webflow Content Manager?

 Yes.
 Team members inherit the project owner's subscription tier:
-- **Free tier**: Team members can view collections/pages but not edit.
+- **Free plan**: Team members can view, edit, and publish collections/pages.
-- **Paid tiers**: Team members can edit and use AI features.
+- **Paid and BYOK plan**: Team members can view, edit, publish, and use AI features.

-**Note**: Only the project owner can update the Webflow API key in project settings.
-Team members (including admins) cannot see or change the API key.

----

-### What if I make a mistake?

-- **Before publishing**: Just edit the Draft again and fix the mistake.
-Then publish.
-- **After publishing**: Edit the Live version to fix the mistake, save, then publish again.

-There's no "version history" in Hi, Moose.
-For safety, consider taking screenshots before big changes, or use Webflow's backup feature.

----

-### Can I schedule publishes?

-Not yet.
-You have to manually click **Publish Site** when you're ready.
-Scheduled publishing is planned for a future update.

 ---